fossabot/prysm/README.md

 * * Zemax Standard Zernikes, up to Z48 (base-1)

-* * Orthogonal and Orthonormal versions of both Zernike sets.
+* * Orthogonal and Orthonormal versions of both Zernike sets

 * and with:

 * * gaussian apodization

 * * noncircular apertures

 * * * n-sided regular polygons